 In speaking of the varieties of gifts given by the Spirit, Paul wrote (All Emphasis Added)

 So also you, since you are zealous of spiritual gifts, seek to abound for the edification of the church.
 Therefore let one who speaks in a tongue pray that he may interpret.
 (1 Corinthians 14:12-13 NASB)

 What is the outcome then, brethren?
 When you assemble, each one has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
 Let all things be done for edification.
 (1 Corinthians 14:26 NASB)

-However, it is also very important to note that although every member of the church could use his gift in the meetings, Paul was very clear that while there was liberty, there was not to be any confusion, because our God is a God of peace
+However, it is also very important to note that although every member of the church could use his gift in the meetings, he was very clear that liberty did not mean confusion.

 When was the last time you were able to use your spiritual gift in compliance with the pattern established in the New Testament?

-If you are largely unable to use your gift for the benefit of other believers, what exactly are you supposed to use it for?
-While a gift like the distinguishing of spirits may come in very useful for the individual, gifts such as healing, miracles, prophecy, the word of wisdom and the word of knowledge, etc are largely useless, unless used to edify other believers.
+If you are largely unable to use your gift for the benefit of other believers, what exactly are you supposed to use them for?
+While a gift like the distinguishing of spirits may come in very useful for the individual, gifts such as healing, miracles, prophecy, the word of wisdom and the word of knowledge, etc are largely useless unless used to edify other believers.

-But somewhere along the line, a bunch of local extended families became a huge universal organization, with layer upon layer of rank, each subordinate to the one above.
-A spirit led church, which gave every member the freedom to contribute to the meeting, became a formal liturgical service, set in stone by the church hierarchy.
+Somewhere along the line, a group of local extended families became a huge universal organization with layer upon layer of rank, each subordinate to the one above.
+And a spirit led church, which gave every member the freedom to contribute to the meeting, became a formal liturgical service, set in stone by the church hierarchy.
+HERE

 Martyn Lloyd-Jones Knowing the Times [Carlisle, PA: The Banner of Truth Trust, 1989] Pgs.
 195-196